Mchikky/project-9-Produisez-une-etude-de-march-avec-Python/README.md

 # Project 9: Conduct a market research study using Python
-You work at La poule qui chante (The Singing Hen), a French agri-food company.
+You work at "La poule qui chante" (The Singing Hen), a French agri-food company.
 It wishes to expand internationally; no particular country or continent has been chosen yet.
 All countries are conceivable.

 ## Objectives:
 Market research for exportation of poultry